grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/400 Reuse and re-run tests.md

 Change `main.js` so that it:
 - _By default_ runs a smoke test with 5 iterations
-- With the right enviroment variables, runs a stress test.
+- With the right enviroment variables, runs a stress test

 To do this, follow these steps: